 The investment program and the appropriation request are objects that originate in the IM component.
 In order to represent the measure, the IM component uses internal orders from Overhead Cost Controlling - Overhead Orders (CO-OM-OPA) and Plant Maintenance (PM), as well as work breakdown structure (WBS) elements from the Project System (PS).

-The integration with Asset Accounting (FI-AA) enables you to easily capitalize the costs of internal orders and WBS elements that require capitalization to a fixed asset.
+The integration with Asset Accounting (FI-AA) enables you to easily capitalize on the costs of internal orders and WBS elements that require capitalization to a fixed asset.
 Costs that do not require capitalization can be settled to cost accounting.

 You can post acquisitions to a measure in the Logistics components of the SAP System.